 Indonesia’s tourist sites include attractions from historical to natural to cultural.
 For historical tourist attractions you will find ancient temples and grand mosque.
 For natural tourist attractions you will find from breathtaking volcanoes to serene crater lake to Komodo Dragons and Orang Utans to amazing underwater diving experience.
 On cultural tourist attractions, there are ancient funeral rites and tribal villages.

-Read on about the top 10 tourist attractions in Indonesia to know more about these wonders:
+Read on about the best tourist attractions in Indonesia to know more about these wonders.

 Historical Tourist Attractions

 This 9th century temple is an Indonesia UNESCO Heritage site located in the heart of Java.
 It is one of the largest Buddhist temple in the world, consisting of six square platforms with 2,672 relief panels and 504 Buddha status.
 Thousands of Buddhists does their pilgrimage here in Borobudur during Waisak day.
 This Buddhist temple is one of its kind, setting itself apart from the rest of Asia’s Buddhist temple with unique structures and carvings.
 Try to get in during the earliest opening time at 8am to catch the temple at the most serene to fully appreciate the beauty of it.
 It is also recommended to stay at Manohara Resort * and take the Borobudur sunrise tour exclusively from them.